 Consider Peaceful Ease Aromatherapy Rollerball to help manage your symptoms.
 Each oil in this blend is specifically chosen for its’ ability to balance and uplift.
 If you’ve been around me for any length of time, you know that I always consider emotional qualities when selecting oils for your concerns and depression is no different.

 Something else to consider is Hemp Extract (commonly called CBD oil).
 Hemp is already so good for your body, mind and spirit and studies have shown that it’s helpful for depression.

 As a holistic life coach, I look at what’s going on in your life for the root of your depression.
 When it’s NOT caused by a life event such as chronic illness, birth or something of this nature, then I ask:

 - Is there a part of your life where you feel unworthy?

 - Do you have a sense of hopelessness?

 - Are you feeling a sense of loss not easily explained?

 - Where do you lack clarity in your life?

 - Are you living outside of your integrity?

 I don’t want to gloss over depression and pretend that it’s no big deal.
 It is a big deal and the sooner you get ahead of it, the better off you are.
 Yes, you may very well be capable of dealing with depression on your own – I applaud you.
-But please don’t let embarrassment or fear keep you from reaching out to me as your aromatherapist or your medical professional.
+But please don’t let embarrassment or fear keep you from reaching out to me as your aromatherapist or your to medical professional.